CHCI Public Policy Fellowship

 - NOTE: Individuals who are seeking consideration under the “Deferred Action for Childhood Arrival” (DACA) policy must possess an Employment Authorization Document at the time of application

-The selection process is competitive; CHCI receives 5 applications for every one available fellowship.
-CHCI processes applications to identify the most qualified candidates.
-Applications are reviewed by a selection committee composed by Alumni, Board of Directors, and CHCI staff.
-Only top candidates receive an invitation for an interview.
-A selected number of fellows are selected annually, based on the quality of their application and their interview scores.
+The selection process is competitive.
+Annually, CHCI receives about twenty applications for every one available fellowship.
+Applications are reviewed by a selection committee composed of program alumni, members of the CHCI Board of Directors and Advisory Council, and CHCI staff.
+Only top candidates receive an invitation to interview for a select number of fellowship opportunities, based on the quality of their application and demonstrated interest in public policy.